raspberrypilearning/lego-data-dash/en/step_8.md

 At the moment your gauge is running off of random integers between -175 and 175.
 Calibrating it will mean mapping the maximum and minimum possible data values from your API between -175 and 175 on your motor.
 The highest possible reading will be at 175 degrees, while the lowest possible reading will be at -175.

 For our example we will measure the **fine particles (PM2.5)** measurement.The term **fine particles**, or particulate matter 2.5 (PM2.5), refers to tiny particles or droplets in the air that are two and a half microns (or less) in width.
-The particles measured by PM2.5 are what make up smoke and smog.
+The particles measured by PM2.5 are what make up most smoke and smog, and make it hard to see.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">Like inches, meters and miles, a <span style="color: #0faeb0">micron</span> is a unit of measurement for distance.
 There are about 25,000 microns in an inch.
 The widths of the larger particles in the PM2.5 size range would be about thirty times smaller than that of a human hair.
 These smaller particles are so small that several thousand of them could fit on the full stop at the end of this sentence.</p>